karb94/neoscroll.nvim/README.md

 * A single scrolling function that accepts either the number of lines or the percentage of the window to scroll.
 * Cursor is hidden while scrolling (optional) for a more pleasing scrolling experience.
 * Customizable scrolling behaviour.
-* Use custom easing functions for the scrolling animation.
+* You can use predefined easing functions for the scrolling animation.
 * Performance mode that turns off syntax highlighting while scrolling for slower machines or files with heavy regex syntax highlighting.

 ## Installation